-Improvements in wafer bond pressure uniformity were applied to a specific project requiring both reliable interwafer electrical connections (~103-104 per wafer), waferto-wafer separation of 2-3 μm, excellent bond gap control, high bond strength and a liquid-proof sealing.
-Liquid-proof sealing was required for further processing of the bonded stack through metal deposition, lithography and etching steps.
 Besides these main requirements, the bonding process should not create large stresses that would cause MEMS device performance degradation or reliability issues due to stress relaxation over time.
 Sources of stress can be the bonding process itself or mismatch of the bonding material thermal expansion coefficients.
-Preferably, the same process can be used for the bonding of a third wafer to the stack of two bonded wafers.
+Preferably, the same process can be used for bonding a third wafer to the stack of two bonded wafers.

-Au-Sn Solder Wafer-to-Wafer Bond Setup
+Au/Sn Eutectic Wafer-to-Wafer Bond Steup

-The type of solder used in our experiments was electroplated Au-Sn solder, aiming for an 80% Au and 20% Sn composition and eutectic temperature of $278^{\circ}C$ [2].
-Note that the control of the exact solder composition is critical, since a small variation in composition in either direction increases the melting temperature significantly.
-For example, a +3% shift in composition results in a melting temperature of 340°C, and on the other side a -3% shift results in 333°C melting temperature.
-Since the solder thickness is comparable to the seed metal thickness, it is also critical to take into account the amount of Au in the seed metal.
+Our experiments used electroplated Au/Sn solder, aiming for an 80% Au and 20% Sn composition and eutectic temperature of 278°C.2 Control of the exact solder composition is critical, because a small variation in composition in either direction increases the melting temperature significantly.

+For example, a +3% shift in composition results in a melting temperature of 340°C; and on the other side, a -3% shift results in

+Figure 2.
+Bond tool images showing pressure inconsistencies.

+Figure 3.
+Bond tool images show improvement in pressure uniformity.

+Figure 4.
+Fabrication of CAP wafers for bonding tests.

+333°C melting temperature.
+Because the solder thickness is comparable to the seed metal thickness, the amount of Au in the seed metal is also critical.

-The upper and lower wafers bonded in this device are: MEMS wafers containing the micromachined devices with a ring of seed metal around each die, and the CAP wafers containing a corresponding solder ring with underlying seed metal.
+The upper and lower wafers bonded in this device are: MEMS wafers containing micromachined devices with a ring of seed metal around each die; and CAP wafers containing a corresponding solder ring with underlying seed metal.
 The solder should wet to both wafers during bonding, thus providing a mechanical bond and a hermetic seal.

 For initial analysis and test purposes, the silicon MEMS wafers were replaced with glass bond test wafers.
-SiO_2 standoff features in the CAP wafers were included to provide a mechanical stop so that when solder compresses during bonding, the final gap between the substrates is well determined (see figure 4).
+SiO2 standoff features in the CAP wafers were included to provide a mechanical stop so that when solder compresses during bonding, the final gap between the substrates is well determined (Figure 4).

-Fabrication of the CAP wafers is shown schematically in Fig 4.
-Standard thickness 6" wafers with TTV smaller than 5 μ m were used.
+Fabrication of the CAP wafers is shown schematically in Figure 4.
+Standard thickness 6-inch wafers with TTV smaller than 5 μ m were used.
 After initial oxidation (A), standoffs were defined by oxide patterning.
 Caps re-oxidation followed (B).
-Typically, initial oxide thickness was 3.1 μ m and 1.0 μ m thick oxide was grown at the second oxidation step resulting height of the standoffs of 2.6 μ m.
-Seed metal (4000 A Au) was deposited on the Caps (C) and Au-Sn solder was plated using a photoresist mask (D).
-Initial plating tests were made using an R&D setup while later work was done using an industrial-grade Cup plater.
-Plated solder was typically 65% Au and 35% Sn, 2.0-2.5 μ m thick, with 5-10% non-uniformity across wafer.
+Typically, initial oxide thickness was 3.1 μ m and 1.0 μ m thick oxide was grown at the second oxidation step; the resulting standoff height was 2.6 μ m.
+Seed metal (4000 A Au) was deposited on the Caps (C) and Au/Sn solder was plated using a photoresist mask (D).

+Initial plating tests were made using an R&D setup, while later work was done using an industrial-grade Cup plater.
+Plated solder was typically 65% Au and 35% Sn, 2.0-2.5 μ m thick, with 5-

+10% non-uniformity across the wafer.
 Patterning and removal of the seed metal layer from non-plated areas was the last step in the pre-processing of Caps (E).